chuckcscccl/rustlr/appendix.md

 ```
 declarator --> # pointer?  direct_declarator #
 ```
-And know that the solution is correct by theoretical properties of the transformation.
+This particular transformation attaches `direct_declarator` to the end of the two productions for `P`, thereby recovering the original LALR grammar.
+But the transformation is internal: we get to write a different style of grammar and generate ASTs, write semantic actions for them as such.

 Regular expressions are well-liked by most programmers, and many modern parser generators allow them.
 But there is a fundamental distinction between Regex and CFGs that cannot be ignored.
 Regex offer full referential transparency.
-You cannot write an ambiguous regex.
 You can use `*`, `+` and `?` in any combination and we can build a deterministic finite state machine for it in the end.
 Two regular expressions juxtaposed, like `A*A*`, is still a regular expression.
 Of course we can translate A* into a